Monday, August 29, 2016

 Handover Day

-To say we were excited would be a gross understatement.
+Saying we were excited would be a gross understatement.

-This van like our previous Bushtracker is fully self contained with 600 watts of solar panels on our roof.
-These in turn charge our 300 ah bank of lithium batteries which power everything in the van.
-The van is also prewired to fit an additional panel if required in the future.
+Our preferred option when travelling is not to stay in caravan parks unless we are visiting places like Darwin, where there are no alternatives.
+This van, like our previous Bushtracker, is fully self-contained with 600 watts of solar panels on the roof.
+These panels charge our 300 Ah lithium batteries, which power everything in the van.
+The van is also pre-wired to accommodate an additional panel if needed in the future.

-Even our diesel heater and satellite dish which provides us with VAST (all free to air channels) is 12 volt.
-We also have the connections in place so that when we head off in the van we can take our Foxtel box from home.
+We also have the connections in place so that, when we head off in the van, we can take our Foxtel box from home.

 Friday, August 12, 2016